Learning-based NLOS Detection and Uncertainty Prediction of GNSS Observations with Transformer-Enhanced LSTM Network: Acknowledgments

 \section{Acknowledgments}

-We sincerely thank Dr. Li-Ta Hsu, Dr. Weisong Wen, and Penghui Xu from the Department of Aeronautical and Aviation Engineering at Hong Kong Polytechnic University for their generous data exchange and scientific discussions.
-We also thank the public order offices in Aachen and Düsseldorf for their support in the measurement campaigns.
+We sincerely thank Dr. Li-Ta Hsu, Dr. Guohao Zhang, Dr. Weisong Wen, and Penghui Xu from the Department of Aeronautical and Aviation Engineering at Hong Kong Polytechnic University for their generous data exchange and scientific discussions.
+We also thank Robin Taborsky from the Institute of Automatic Control at the RWTH Aachen University and the public order offices in Aachen and Düsseldorf for their support in the measurement campaigns.